200ok-ch/p_slides/README.md

 * reveal-js is _much_ bigger whereas p_slides relies on well tested and established software.
-For example many features that you can find on the reveal-js README are also included in p_slides, because it uses W3Org slidy-js. p_slides actually is only very little code itself as it glues together very well established and good existing libraries. reveal-js does a lot by itself.
+For example many features that you can find on the reveal-js README are also included in p_slides, because it uses W3Org slidy2. p_slides actually is only very little code itself as it glues together very well established and good existing libraries. reveal-js does a lot by itself.
 Both options are valid, yet they are different(;